mariemloukill/Stitch-graph-processing/README.md

 # Stitch Graph Processing Interface

 Welcome to the **Stitch Graph Processing Interface**!
 This desktop application provides an intuitive way to upload an edgelist file, choose a graph algorithm to execute on the file, and input relevant parameters.
-The interface is designed using PyQt/PySide to ensure a seamless user experience.
+The interface is designed using PyQt to ensure a seamless user experience.

 ## Table of Contents